DanGiannone1/samples/README.md

   - Azure AI Search
 - **Project Type:** Educational/Reference
 - **Code Complexity:** Beginner
 - **Business Value:** Many repositories and accelerators out there are very complex, which is a roadblock to developers who are just getting started with Azure or Gen AI.
 This repo can help beginners rapidly learn and prototype solutions.
+For experienced developers, these examples of simple syntax with the SDK versions specified can also prove valuable.
 - **Target Audience:** Beginner to intermediate Python developers who want to build generative AI solutions with Azure Services.
+Experienced developers who want to quickly prototype.

 ## Key Features

 - Clean, modular code structure
+- Very clear on what model versions, API/SDK versions, and library versions are necessary to make each module run.
 - Authentication examples using both key-based and Azure Identity
 - Integration patterns between multiple Azure services
 - RAG (Retrieval Augmented Generation) implementation examples